jejak/loanscreener/README.md

 > rake test
 ````````````````````````

-The test results would genereted on the console.
+The test results would be genereted on the console.

 ### Example test results